spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

 ![allow rule data](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/zabbix_monitoring_vms/images/allow_rule_data.jpg)

-## Conclusion: It all comes down to how is responsible for the processing and use of power
+## Conclusion: It all comes down to who is responsible for the processing and use of power

 ## Stop vm